-With over 6,200 acres (5,200 deeded), the ranch has roughly six accessible miles of the Yellowstone River, providing some of the finest wild trout fishing in the world, as well as three lakes exceeding 30 acres and two are stocked yearly with trophy rainbow and brown trout.
+With over 6,200 acres (5,200 deeded), the ranch has roughly six accessible miles of the Yellowstone River, providing some of the finest wild trout fishing in the world, as well as three lakes exceeding 30 acres and two are stocked with trophy rainbow and brown trout.

 To the north, the ranch is bordered by the 4,000-plus-acre Dome Mountain Wildlife Refuge and the 300-acre Daily Lake.
-To the east, the ranch is contiguous with the 932,00 Acre Absaroka-Beartooth Wilderness, which is adjacent to the Yellowstone National Park and extends south beyond Jackson, Wyoming.
+To the east, the ranch is contiguous with the 932,00 Acre Absaroka-Beartooth Wilderness, which is adjacent to the Custer Gallatin National Forest and extends south beyond Jackson, Wyoming.
 This land entity encompasses an estimated twenty million acres of some of the most beautiful and wild country in the world, known as the Greater Yellowstone Ecosystem.
 Because of the surrounding land preservation, Dome Mountain is home to one of the greatest natural elk migrations known to the world.

 Dome Mountain Ranch is located at 2017 US-89, Emigrant, MT 59027, in the heart of Paradise Valley, MT.
 This iconic retreat is 20 miles north of Yellowstone National Park and 60 miles south of Bozeman, MT.
 Dome Mountain is the ideal location for your Montana visit due to its proximity to the park, as well as the natural amenities that the ranch provides.